-Tuckeroo - cupaniopsis anarcardioides
+Tuckeroo - Cupaniopsis anarcardioides

 A very hardy native tree growing to a height of about 8 m by 5 m wide.
-It will perform well in harsh conditions including poor soils, salt, wind exposure and air pollution.
+It will perform well in harsh conditions including poor soils, salt, and wind exposure and air pollution.
 It has leathery leaves and produces small creamy-yellow to green-yellow flower clusters on the ends of branches, which are followed by orange-yellow berries.
 It is an excellent tree for screening and street planting and is also a known host for at least eight species of native butterflies.

-Pilbara Jam - acacia citrinoviridis
+Pilbara Jam - Acacia citrinoviridis

-Acacia citrinoviridis, commonly known as pilbara jam, black mulga, river jam, milhan or wantan.
+Acacia citrinoviridis, commonly known as Pilbara jam, black mulga, river jam, milhan or wantan.
 Endemic to Western Australia it occurs along creeks and rivers in semi-arid land.
-Black mulga grows to a height of about eight metres.
+Black mulga grows to a height of about eight meters.
 It usually has just one trunk.
-Like most acacias pecies, it has phyllodes rather than true leaves.
-These are a grey-olive colour, and may be up to 12 centimetres long and about one centimetre wide.
+Like most acacias species, it has phyllodes rather than true leaves.
+These are a grey-olive colour, and may be up to 12 centimeters long and about one centimeter wide.
 The flowers are yellow, and held in cylindrical clusters.
-The pods are around 8 centimetres long and have a lemongreen felty covering.
+The pods are around 8 centimeters long and have a lemon-green felty covering.

-Manggurda Wattle - acacia distans
+Manggurda Wattle - Acacia distans

-Shapely trees with silvery grey- grey green crown 2-10 m high, grey, fissured.
+Shapely trees with silvery grey- grey green crown 2-10 m high, bark dark grey, fissured.
 Flowers yellow, Mar to May.
-Clay, red sand, loam.
+Clay, red sand, alluvium, loam.
 Floodplains, hardpans, river beds.
-The common name Wattle is from the Banyjima name for the Fortesue River. are fast growers and are useful plants for restoring denuded areas, as well as being suitable for ornamental or use though their quick growth habit is offset by a short life. position in full sun with light free-draining soil.
-Although tolerant, once established most grow better with reliable moisture.
-Acacias can be given a light prune once flowering is alluviu Mangg Most a vegeta landsca Plant ir drough summe over.
-Many bark da species are short-lived and some may self-sow too freely, becoming weeds.
+The common name Manggurda Wattle is from the Banyjima name for the Fortescue River.
+Most acacias are fast growers and are useful plants for restoring vegetation to denuded areas, as well as being suitable for ornamental or landscape use though their quick growth habit is offset by a short life.
+Plant in a position in full sun with light free-draining soil.
+Although drought tolerant, once established most grow better with reliable summer moisture.
+Acacias can be given a light prune once flowering is over.
+Many species are short-lived and some may self-sow too freely, becoming weeds.
 Propagation is mostly from seed.